Persian Mint Vinegar Syrup Recipe

 What You Need to Make Mint Vinegar Syrup

-• Put mints in the warm and simmering syrup.
+- Add mint sprigs to the warm and simmering syrup.

-Sekanjabin can be served in several ways.
-To serve Sekanjabin as a drink (mixed with water), one-third of the glass should be filled with Sekanjabin and the rest with water.
-Sekanjabin can also be served thick with lettuce.
+Sekanjabin can also be served with lettuce.
 In the warm season, it is better to drink Sekanjabin with cold water.
 If you are planning to make this drink for gatherings, it is recommended that you try it with cucumber.
 To do this, after mixing the Sekanjabin with water, you can also grate a cucumber on it.
 In the cold season, it is better to use lukewarm to slightly warm water to make mint syrup drinks.

-Why Does Mint Vinegar Syrup Crystallized?
+Why Is Sekanjabin Syrup Crystallized?

 Ingredients